Bursitis

 Symptoms of bursitis include:

-• pain around your joint, which may or may not worsen with movement
+• pain around your joint, which may or may not get worse when you move it

 • swelling around your joint